mykeln/teslaprep/model_y_checklist.md

 1. [ ] Maryland state deliveries should include Tesla's official inflation kit (usually stowed in trunk)
 1. [ ] Verify that any additional floor mats are included (if ordered)
 1. [ ] Check for tow hitch equipment (if ordered)

+## SECTION H - Paperwork / Final Items
+1. [ ] Ask your delivery specialist to make sure that your car is marked as DELIVERED in Tesla’s network.
+There have been reports of cars being delivered and the phone app doesn’t allow log in the following day.
+1. [ ] Verify that your car is marked as delivered on your phone app and that all features are working on the phone app
+1. [ ] Make sure you have copies of all paperwork necessary for good documentation of your purchase, including a copy of your signed purchase agreement.
+If your delivery specialist suggests that you can get your documents electronically on your Tesla account, ask for paper copies you can take with you anyway.